jessemelpolio/Faster_RCNN_for_DOTA/README.md

 ## Disclaimer
 This is the official repo of paper [_DOTA: A Large-scale Dataset for Object Detection in Aerial Images_](https://arxiv.org/abs/1711.10398).
 This repo contains code for training Faster R-CNN on oriented bounding boxes and horizontal bounding boxes as reported in our paper.

+This code is mostly modified by [Zhen Zhu](https://github.com/jessemelpolio) and [Jian Ding]()

 If you use these code in your project, please contain this repo in your paper or license.
 Please also cite our paper:

 DOTA: A Large-scale Dataset for Object Detection in Aerial Images
 Gui-Song Xia\*, Xiang Bai\*, Jian Ding, Zhen Zhu, Serge Belongie, Jiebo Luo, Mihai Datcu, Marcello Pelillo, Liangpei Zhang
 In CVPR 2018. (* equal contributions)

-The code is build on a fork of [deformble](https://github.com/msracver/Deformable-ConvNets) We use the Faster-RCNN part of it.
-We made some modifications based on Faster-RCNN to regress a quatrangle.
+The code is build on a fork of [Deformble Convolutional Networks](https://github.com/msracver/Deformable-ConvNets).
+We use the Faster-RCNN part of it and make some modifications based on Faster-RCNN to regress a quadrangle.
 More details can be seen in our [paper](https://arxiv.org/abs/1711.10398).

 ## Requirements: Software